Xing Ren (Ku) (Apricot Seed)

 Stops Cough, Moistens Intestines, Relieves Constipation and Muscle Tension, Relieves Asthma

-Xing Ren (Ku) is not compatible with Huang Qi, Huang Qin, or Ge Gen but most commonly paired with Zi Su Ye, Sang Ye, Mai Men Dong, and Sang Ye.
+The Xing Ren herb is not compatible with Huang Qi, Huang Qin, or Ge Gen but most commonly paired with Zi Su Ye, Sang Ye, Mai Men Dong, and Sang Ye.